imagekitio/docs-keep-a-changelog/api-reference/api-introduction/webhooks.md

   const rawBody = req.rawBody; // Raw request body encoded as Uint8Array or UTF-8 string

   const { timestamp, event } = Webhook.verify(rawBody, signature, WEBHOOK_SECRET);
+  // If the request is can not be verified, the verify method will throw an error.
+You can handle this error by returning a 400 status code.

   // Check if timestamp is within the tolerance limit